GrooveypenguinX/PunisherBossMod/README.md

 Benelli M4 Super 90 [M1014]: https://hub.sp-tarkov.com/files/file/245-benelli-m4-super-90-m1014/

 - The Punisher by default has a loadout with the Vector .308 and the Benelli M1014.
-The reason these are listed as "soft requirements" is because I've included an optional folder to revert Punisher to basegame weapons, just in case you're a Jabroni who doesn't want cool guns in your game.
+The reason these are listed as "soft requirements" is because I've included an optional folder to revert Punisher to base game weapons, just in case you're a Jabroni who doesn't want cool guns in your game.